idrinth-thalui/core/interactions/idrinthFollowerSceneVingalmo.md

 I: I also wouldn't want to dishonour anyone.
 My weapons will remain sheathed while I'm under your and Lord Harmon's protection.
 Although killing me with kindness could take a while...

-V: I am just warning you, that others may not be as polite and civilized as I am.
+V: I am just warning you, that others may not be as polite and civilised as I am.

 I: Oh, brother, I don't have to worry about such accidents under your watchful eyes, do I?
 After all as Lord Harkon's primary adviser, no one would dare move against you...